ARTICLE I – ORGANIZATION AND PURPOSE

 - For strategy and negotiation sessions regarding collective bargaining

-- To consider the purchase or lease of real property up to the time an option to purchase or lease of that real property is obtained
+- To consider the purchase, sale or lease of real property up to the time an option to purchase or lease of that real property is obtained

 - To consult with the district’s legal counsel regarding trial or settlement strategy in connection with specific pending litigation when an open meeting would have a detrimental financial effect on the district’s litigating or settlement position

 - To consider material exempt from discussion or disclosure by state or federal statute.

 - For any purpose specified in the open meetings act, Public Act 267 of 1976, the provisions of which shall take precedence over the foregoing in the event of conflict.

 A two-thirds roll call vote shall be required to call a closed session except for sections 4 a., b., and c. as provided under 1976 Public Act #267.

 - A regular meeting schedule must be posted within ten (10) days after the first meeting of the Board in that calendar or fiscal year.
 The notice must state the dates, times, and places of the regular meetings.
 The notice of the first board meeting of the calendar or fiscal year shall also be posted in accordance with the requirements of section 5 of Public Act #267 of 1976 as amended (https://www.legislature.mi.gov/documents/mcl/pdf/mcl-act-267-of-1976.pdf).
 If the schedule of regular meetings is changed, the new dates, times, and places of the regular meeting must be posted within three (3) calendar days after the meeting when the change is made.

 - A notice of meeting shall indicate that the meetings are to be of the Board of Trustees of Kirtland Community College, and shall state the address (4800 W. 4 Mile Road, Grayling, Michigan 49738) and college telephone number (989-275- 5000), of the Board of Trustees.
 The notice shall be posted near the college President’s office.